Genetics and genomics for wheat improvement

 Transcription factors regulating senescence

 Although senescence strongly affects the final protein and micronutrient content of wheat grain, little is known about the genetic regulation of this coupled process of senescence and nutrient remobilisation.
-We have used gene regulatory network modelling (Borrill et al., 2019) to identify novel transcription factors which are candidates to regulate senescence in wheat.
+We have used gene regulatory network modelling (Borrill et al., 2019) and time-course transcriptomics (Andleeb et al., 2022) to identify novel transcription factors which are candidates to regulate senescence in wheat.
 We are currently validating their function using TILLING mutants and starting to characterise their downstream targets.
-This work is currently led by Catherine Evans, a BBSRC CASE PhD student, in collaboration with RAGT Seeds Ltd.

 To find out more about how we identified transcription factors regulating senescence (and why gene networks are a powerful tool in polyploids like wheat) please take a look at this webinar: